russelldj/HA-Tracking/README.md

 * Document the finger detector
 * Automatically specify the location of the hands with the output of Mask R-CNN probably
 * Annoyingly, I haven't been able to use cuDNN on my account on the tars server
+* Perhaps retrain mask R-CNN on the hands